 Work camping comes from the heart.
 We love what we do.
 It is not all about getting a free sight in exchange for a few hours work.
 For us, it is the love of mother nature, the old fashioned camping with campfires, the fellowship, and the s'mores.

 It is a wonderful world work camping.
 It gives the opportunity to travel and see places we have never seen and meet people of all walks of life and life styles.
 Sherman and I enjoy rehabilitating campgrounds.
 We love the challenges, for no two campgrounds are operated the same.
 We always learn from each one we have worked at.
 It is nice when it all goes like clockwork; when we know our job duties, our work schedules, and how the owner/manager prefers his campground to be operated; and the atmosphere he likes to create.
 But, sometimes, things are not always that way, and that is the part that Sherman and I have found as our ultimate learning experiences.

 This article, Rehabilitating Campgrounds and Improving the Campground's Income Stream is a guest article written by Patti Hyatt.

-Sherman Hilborn and Patti Hyatt have been work campers since 2002.
+Sherman Hilborn and Patti Hyatt started working in campgrounds in 2002.
 They love what they do, especially the challenge of rehabilitating campgrounds.
 Patti says, "The rest just comes with it, like having a new front yard anywhere we want, whether it is by a river, an ocean, the mountains, or the foothills of Kentucky.
 You get out of work camping what you put into it - and that is your heart."
 Sherman and Patti are originally from southern Illinois.
-If you'd like to contact them about restoring your campground or revitalizing it to increase your campground income, you may contact them by email at email@example.com.